NBISweden/workshop-reproducible-research/docs/docker.md

 Successfully tagged my_docker_image:latest
 ```

 `-f` sets which Dockerfile to use and `-t` tags the image with a name.
+This name
-This name is how you will refer to the image later.
-Lastly, the `.` is the path to where the image should be build (`.` means the current directory).
-This had no real impact in this case, but matters if you want to import files.
-Validate with `docker image ls` that you can see your new image.
+ is how you will refer to the image later.
+Lastly, the `.` is the path to where
+ the image should be build (`.` means the current directory).
+This had no real
+ impact in this case, but matters if you want to import files.
+Validate with
+ `docker image ls` that you can see your new image.

-Now it's time to make our own Dockerfile to reproduce the results from the [Conda tutorial](conda).
-If you haven't done the tutorial, it boils down to creating a Conda environment file, setting up that environment, downloading three RNA-seq data files, and running FastQC on those files.
-We will later package and run the whole RNA-seq workflow in a Docker container, but for now we keep it simple to reduce the size and time required.
+Now it's time to make our own Dockerfile to reproduce the results from the
+[Conda tutorial](conda).
+If you haven't done the tutorial, it boils down to
+creating a Conda environment file, setting up that environment, downloading
+three RNA-seq data files, and running FastQC on those files.
+We will later
+package and run the whole RNA-seq workflow in a Docker container, but for now we
+ keep it simple to reduce the size and time required.

 The Conda tutorial uses a shell script, `run_qc.sh`, for downloading and running the analysis.
 A copy of this file should also be available in your current directory.
 If we want to use the same script we need to include it in the image.
 So, this is what we need to do:

 1. Create the file `Dockerfile_conda`.
 2. Set `FROM` to the image we just built.
 3. Install the required packages with Conda.
-We could do this by adding `environment.yml` from the Conda tutorial, but here we do it directly as `RUN` commands.
-We need to add the conda-forge and bioconda channels with `conda config --add channels channel_name` and install `fastqc=0.11.6` and `sra-tools=2.8` with `conda install`.
-There is little point in defining and activating a Conda environment since the container is self-contained, but do so if you want (otherwise the packages will be installed to a default environment named `base`).
+We could do this by adding
+`environment.yml` from the Conda tutorial, but here we do it directly as `RUN`
+commands.
+We need to add the conda-forge and bioconda channels with
+`conda config --add channels channel_name` and install `fastqc=0.11.9` and
+ `sra-tools=2.10.1` with `conda install`.
+The packages will be installed to the
+ default environment named `base` inside the container.
 4. Add `run_qc.sh` to the image by using the `COPY` instruction.
-The syntax is `COPY source target`, so in our case simply `COPY run_qc.sh .` to copy to the work directory in the image.
+The syntax is
+`COPY source target`, so in our case simply `COPY run_qc.sh .` to copy to the
+work directory in the image.
-5. Set the default command for the image to `bash run_qc.sh`, which will execute the shell script.
+5. Set the default command for the image to `bash run_qc.sh`, which will execute
+ the shell script.
 6. Build the image and tag it `my_docker_conda`.
 Verify with `docker image ls`.

 !!! note "Quick recap"
     In this section we've learned:

-    * How the keywords `FROM`, `LABEL`, `MAINTAINER`, `RUN`, `ENV`, `SHELL`, `WORKDIR`, and `CMD` can be used when writing a Dockerfile.
+    * How the keywords `FROM`, `LABEL`, `MAINTAINER`, `RUN`, `ENV`, `SHELL`,
+    `WORKDIR`, and `CMD` can be used when writing a Dockerfile.
     * The importance of letting each layer in the Dockerfile be a "logical unit".
     * How to use `docker build` to contruct and tag an image from a Dockerfile.

 ## Managing containers
-When you start a container with `docker run` it is given an unique id that you can use for interacting with the container.
-Let's try to run a container from the image we just created:
+When you start a container with `docker run` it is given an unique id that you
+can use for interacting with the container.
+Let's try to run a container from
+the image we just created:

 ```bash
 docker run my_docker_conda
 ```

-If everything worked `run_qc.sh` is executed and will first download and then analyse the three samples.
-Once it's finished you can list all containers, including those that have exited.
+If everything worked `run_qc.sh` is executed and will first download and then
+analyse the three samples.
+Once it's finished you can list all containers,
+including those that have exited.

 ```no-highlight
 $ docker container ls --all